Fovane/freeCodeCamp-File-Metadata-Microservice-Solution/README.md

-# File Metadata Microservice
+freeCodeCamp's File Metadata Microservice Solution by Yücel Sabah

-This is the boilerplate for the File Metadata Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice
+You can see the solution and use this code as you like.

+Important: You have to install node_modules.
+To do that, in terminal, write this code: "npm install".
+After that process, to start the project write this code to terminal: "npm start".